 Your baby’s depth perception is developing too, which means he might start to become scared of heights.
 By nine months he can see a drop and he’ll understand that it is scary.
 The desire to move will sometime override this fear, however, so you’ll need to watch him like a hawk – especially when he is up high – on the couch, change table or bed.

 You won’t stop every fall though – especially as your little one starts pulling himself up to standing.
 There will be more than one head bump as he masters the art of cruising furniture and eventually walking.

 If you haven’t already you can start offering your baby some chopped food or finger food, for example, raw vegetables, ripe fruit, small sandwiches, macaroni-size pasta, crackers and toast.
 You can also use cow’s milk in the preparation of meals, though not as a drink until after 12 months.

-You might have recently noticed that your baby loves playtime with dad.
-The way a father plays with his kids is exciting and it can also be important for their development.
+You might have recently noticed that your baby loves playtime with dad or other men in their life.
+The way a man engages in play with children is exciting and it can also be beneficial for their development.

-Men will engage in playful, physical activity with their children and will focus on independence and achievement – while a mother’s protective instincts might stop her doing the same.
-For example, a father might encourage his son to stand alone and take some small steps towards him – but a mother will have a small heart attack if she walks in while this is happening!!
+Usually a male will engage in playful, physical activity with children and will focus on independence and achievement – while a woman’s protective instincts might stop her doing the same.
+For example, a father might like to throw his child in the air and catch them, tickle and wrestle, or encourage his child to stand alone and take some small steps towards him.
+But a mother will have a small heart attack if she walks in while any of this is happening!!